 - Antlers or clean (no brain tissue attached) skull plates with antlers attached

 Whole carcasses of all deer, including fawns, taken within a CWD management zone must remain within the zone until a “not detected” test is confirmed.
 Those taken in the CWD control zone must remain in either the control zone or the southeast CWD management zone.

 B. Submit a voluntary sample for CWD testing

-Sampling station location information can be found on this interactive map, on page 74-81 of the hunting regulations booklet or on the following webpages:
+Sampling station location information can be found on this interactive map, on pages 79-85 of the hunting regulations booklet or on the CWD management zone web page.

 - If the deer was hit any other time of the year: Make an appointment with a local DNR Wildlife office to get the deer sampled.
 These offices can be found on the DNR's office locator webpage.
 Please call the office ahead of time to make an appointment to ensure a DNR staff member is available to help.

 The carcass cannot leave the zone until a test result is reported as “not detected” for CWD (see 3A, above).
 To check test results visit mndnr.gov/cwdcheck and type in your ICR number.
 If “not detected” is confirmed for your deer, you may move the whole carcass outside of the zone.